python-babel/babel/docs/dates.rst

 application.
 Babel includes a ``tzinfo`` implementation for UTC (Universal Time).

-Babel uses `pytz`_ for real timezone support which includes the definitions of practically all of the time-zones used on the world, as well as important functions for reliably converting from UTC to local time, and vice versa.
-The module is generally wrapped for you so you can directly interface with it from within Babel:
+Babel uses either `zoneinfo`_ or `pytz`_ for timezone support.
+If pytz is installed, it is preferred over the standard library's zoneinfo.
+You can directly interface with either of these modules from within Babel:

 .. code-block:: pycon